Eruptive activity at Brimstone Pit erupting during the SROF expedition in 2004.

 View of the caldera of Macauley submarine volcano, from the northwest looking to the southeast.

 This illustration shows the Pacific plate in the east colliding with the Philippine plate in the west.
-A consequence of this collision is subduction with the down-going slab comprised of oceanic crust, or lithosphere, and a thin veneer of pelagic sediment.
+A consequence of this collision is subduction with the down-going slab comprised of oceanic crust (or lithosphere) and a thin veneer of pelagic (open sea) sediment.
 This causes extension behind the subduction zone, which is represented by backarc basins forming behind the arc front.
-At certain depths, usually around 200 kilometers (~100 nautical miles), there is melting of the subducted materials.
+At certain depths, usually around 200 km (about 100 nautical mi), there is melting of the subducted materials.
 The melting produces magmas that rise buoyantly to pond in the overlying mantle wedge and periodically erupt on Earth's surface as lavas, forming arc volcanoes.
 Click image for larger view and image credit.

 Why are these volcanoes there?